oluijks/blog.luba.dev/src/data/blog/_programming/0013-my-last-neovim-config.md

 ## My Previous Configurations: A Brief Overview

 My vim journey started like many others: copying someone else's config, breaking it, and learning from the ashes.
 Over time, I transitioned to Neovim with Lua, modularized my config, and explored community tools like `packer.nvim` and `mason.nvim`.
-Each change brought improvements, but also complexit2025-06-01T08:44:42.338Zy.
+Each change brought improvements, but also complexit.

 I built things I was proud of scratchpad buffers, custom UI tweaks but maintaining all of it became a job in itself.
 As Neovim's ecosystem evolved rapidly, I found myself constantly chasing compatibility and reconfiguring old hacks.
 The joy was fading.